 5. Gaze at Some Beautiful Art Nouveau architecture

-Other prominent Secessionist buildings in Ljubljana are the Krisper House, Grand Hotel Union, the City Savings Bank (adorned with allegorical statues symbolizing Slovenian industry and commerce), and the Centromerkur Building (renowned for its clam-shaped Art Nouveau canopy and the statue of the Roman god Mercury, standing atop the narrow frontage).
-Two buildings that we especially loved were the Hauptmann House (edged with green and turquoise tiles and creatively decorated with geometric shapes and floral swirls) and the flamboyant Cuden House (features wavy line decorations and elaborate use of gold under the cornice).
+Two other Art Nouveau buildings in Ljubljana we love are Hauptmann House (edged with green and turquoise tiles and creatively decorated with geometric shapes and floral swirls) and the flamboyant Cuden House (which features wavy line decorations and elaborate use of gold under the cornice).

 6. Triple Bridge